-We note concerns that SONI could be considering more innovative and value adding tools and approaches (e.g. we agree with stakeholders that
+We note concerns that SONI could be considering more innovative and value adding tools and approaches (e.g. we agree with stakeholders that National Grid Power Responsive and Innovation Days are useful templates, which have elements that could be adapted or tailored appropriately)

-National Grid Power Responsive and Innovation Days are useful templates, which have elements that could be adapted or tailored appropriately) We are concerned that there is insufficient evidence and justification that engagement is targeted and proportionate, which provides a platform for future improvements during the 2020-25 control period and for the subsequent control period.
-We are particularly concerned that: SONI is taking an unduly narrow and disproportionate focus to engagement.
+We are concerned that there is insufficient evidence and justification that engagement is targeted and proportionate, which provides a platform for future improvements during the 2020-25 control period and for the subsequent control period.
+We are particularly concerned that:

+I SONI is taking an unduly narrow and disproportionate focus to engagement.
 We are concerned that SONI is focusing on outline design and consenting activity, at the expense of effective engagement in other service areas (particularly as, for the aforementioned activity, the needs case is unclear and the spend may not justify benefits).
 There may be cheaper and more engaging ways to engage customers (e.g. SECG member points about online vs TV and radio) and the overall level of spend on 'education' type initiatives may be disproportionate.
 ECCS2: How well has the company demonstrated that findings from its engagement have been incorporated into its business plan proposals?
 Somewhat short of excellent The most identifiable source of evidence SONI provides for demonstrating how findings have been incorporated in business plan proposals is SECG.
 SONI used SECG to provide insight and challenge on it emerging proposals and aspects of its strategy.
 It also said it has used other 'internal/external' checks.
 There is some evidence from SONI business plan Appendix C of using SECG to shape and map some of its proposals and using to improve outcomes, but we consider that this is of mixed quality.
 In particular, there is a line of sight between some but not all of the proposals.
 For example, the comments made by stakeholders do seem to demonstrate a degree of support for its strategic proposal to go above RES-E 40% targets.
-However, at the other extreme, some seemingly important proposals such as on quality of network planning (Initiative F.6: system planning) have not been tested with the group and it is unclear why this is Action: None required.
+However, at the other extreme, some seemingly important proposals such as on quality of network Action: None required.
+SONI said the timescales were short to engage.
+We respond to this above.
+SONI said the point made by SECG about responding to landowner engagement is outside of the business plan.
+We do not agree with this interpretation.
+SONI said it employed different methods of engagement with SECG and it was inevitable some would work better than others.
+We recognised this in our planning (Initiative F.6: system planning) have not been tested with the group and it is unclear why this is the case.